pythonhealthdatascience/llm_simpy/notebooks/01_methods/01_overview.md

 ## Stage 3: evaluation and preservation

-In phase 3, we compared the artefacts generated and experience of working with the LLM to create the simpy models in phase 1 and 2.

-Stage 2 was an internal test of replication: i.e. a successful replication is when stage 1 and 2 models produce the same results.
-As we will design the models to use the same seeds and random number generators we aim for identical results; however, we allow a small allowable tolerance of 5% inline with other replication studies.
+In phase 3, we compared the artefacts generated and experience of working with the LLM to create the simpy models in stage 1 and 2.
+We defined a successful internal replication to be when stage 1 and 2 models produced the same results.
+As designed the models to use the same seeds and random number generators we aimed for identical results; however, we allowed a small tolerance of 5% inline with other replication studies [CITATION NEEDED].